Average Causal Effect Estimation in DAGs with Hidden Variables: Beyond Back-Door and Front-Door Criteria: Causal models with hidden variables: From DAGs to ADMGs

 Our target parameter of inference is $\psi_{a_0}(P)$, as defined in \eqref{eq:target_par}.
-We first derive novel estimators, including both one-step corrected estimator and TMLE, leveraging the efficient influence function within nonparametric frameworks, and discuss inference and asymptotic properties of our proposed estimators.
-Subsequently, we explore the relevance of these estimators in the context of semiparametric models.
+We first derive novel estimators, including both one-step corrected plug-in estimators and TMLEs, leveraging the efficient influence function within a nonparametric statistical framework, and discuss inference and asymptotic properties of our proposed estimators.
+Subsequently, we examine the relevance of these estimators within a semiparametric statistical model for an ADMG.